Annette Smith-Knight: Career

 At the beginning of her career, Smith worked in loans after university.
 In 1989, Annette Smith Greene was working for Texas in their loans department when she also started volunteering with the Longhorns in coaching.
 The following year, Smith Greene became an assistant coach for the Longhorns in May 1990 on a part time basis.
 She was later chosen to work as an assistant coach for Southwest Texas State University in July 1990 for their women's basketball team.
 After starting her role that year, Smith Greene remained at Southwest Texas before she was hired as an assistant coach for the women's basketball team at University of California, Irvine in June 1991.

 After remaining with Irvine for a couple of years, Annette Smith returned to Texas to continue her assistant coaching tenure in 1993.
 While at Texas, Annette Smith-Knight was named assistant athletic director for basketball operations in 1998.
 Smith-Knight remained in basketball operations until moving to a marketing assistant role for Texas in 2003.
 By the mid-2000s, Smith-Knight entered the community services department for Texas as their coordinator.
 While working in community services, Smith-Knight continued to hold her coordinator position before being named the department's director in the early 2010s.
 Apart from her time at Texas, Smith-Knight was hired by the Texas Secretary of State during the mid-1980s and was a paralegal.

 Honors and personal life

 Smith was named the Southwest Conference player of the year for women's basketball in 1983 and 1984.
 Smith was also a finalist for the 1984 Wade Trophy.
 In 2002, Smith-Knight was named to a Hall of Honor by the University of Texas at Austin.

 Following her 2006 membership to the Texas Black Sports Hall of Fame, Smith-Knight became part of the Women's Basketball Hall of Fame in 2013.
 Smith-Knight also joined the Texas Association of Basketball Coaches Hall of Fame in 2017.
+During 2021, the UIL selected her as one of "the top 100 players ... in UIL history."
 Smith-Knight is married and has two children.